clucasalcantara/avelajs/README.md

-# avelajs
+# Avelã JS

-Avelã JS.
-A lightweight powerful library to give a new flavor for your react application
+Avelã JS is lightweight powerful library to give a new flavor to your react application.